anasmak03/birthday-react/README.md

 # birthday-react
-List of birthday in react
+List of birthday in reacts